 Alzheimer’s Disease & Related Disorders Council

-This Kentucky-based program brings together key people from the state agencies -connected to caring for people with dementia or researching disorders that lead to dementia.
+The Alzheimer's Disease and Related Disorders Council, a Kentucky-based program, brings together key people from the state agencies connected to caring for people with dementia or researching disorders that lead to dementia.
 These include the medical research community, healthcare professionals, committees on aging, and regional Alzheimer’s Associations.

-Among the programs they support is the Department of Aging and Independent Living, which can be reached at (502) 564-6930.
+Among the programs they support is the Department for Aging and Independent Living, which can be reached at (502) 564-6930.

 Whether you’re looking for a retirement community, memory support options, or additional information about resources in the Louisville area, Episcopal Church Home is here to offer support.
 We proudly serve families and seniors with Alzheimer’s and dementia in the Louisville area, offering memory care options for people in Kentucky and Southern Indiana.
 Reach out to us today to learn more.

-Editor's Note: This blog was originally published in June 2017 but has been updated and republished with more current information.
+Editor's Note: This blog was originally published in 2017 and 2021, and has been updated and republished with more current information.